-- Provides a solid foundation for highperformance homes! - In my view, this program is ... - Built on a technically sound platform - Focused on the right things (not just energy) - In the right way (performance-based) - At the right level (strategic differentiation) - With a delivery process that is credible, but not onerous.
+- Provides a solid foundation for highperformance homes! - In my view, this program is ... - Built on a technically sound platform - Focused on performance (not just energy) - At the right level (strategic differentiation) - With a delivery process that is credible, but not onerous.